 - You can only send if you would be timely for a lien as well.

 - Must bring suit to enforce your stop notice claim within three (3) months of sending the claim.

 If you work in Arizona, make sure you keep this list nearby.
 Construction liens and bonds exist to enforce your right to be paid.
-If you need Arizona’s lien forms, consider purchasing the required materials from us!
+To solidify your lcollection strategy, listen in to The Quit Getting Screwed Construction Podcasts's Arizona Lien Laws episode.
 If you’d like someone else to take care of filing your lien or bond, and do it the right way, contact a professional Arizona lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a lien and collections team ready to take care of it for you.
 Your business’s future relies on your ability to collect.
 Don’t lose your leverage.